-Several alternative economic models have been proposed in the literature to promote market authorization and commercialization by nonprofit pharmaceutical companies in the marketplace.
-Three of them are summarized below.
+We summarize the alternative economic models that have been proposed in literature to promote market authorization and commercialization by nonprofit pharmaceutical companies in the marketplace.

-Nonprofit pharmaceutical companies as market authorization holders leveraging the manufacturing and distribution expertise of for-profit companies
+Nonprofit pharmaceutical companies as a market authorization holder leveraging the manufacturing and distribution expertise of for-profit companies

-Existing literature has proposed that nonprofit pharmaceutical companies could expand their organizational capacity to pursue market authorization of new products discovered through their R&D pipeline rather than license the intellectual property or engage in mergers and acquisitions. ^{8,9,23} In this model, nonprofit pharmaceutical companies would leverage the expertise of for-profit pharmaceutical companies to maximize efficiency in production and distribution.
-8 For example, nonprofit pharmaceutical companies could license new products to multiple for-profit companies for manufacturing and distribution.
-Further, the partnership agreements could include clauses to ensure social welfare outcomes, such as affordability and access for underserved populations, and balance sustainability against the need to generate profits.
+Existing literature has proposed that nonprofit pharmaceutical companies could expand their organizational capacity to pursue market authorization of new products discovered through their R&D pipeline rather than license or engage in mergers and acquisitions.
+In this model, nonprofit pharmaceutical companies would leverage the expertise of for-profit pharmaceutical companies to maximize efficiency in production and distribution.
+For example, nonprofit pharmaceutical companies may license new products to multiple for-profit companies for manufacturing and distribution.
+Further, the partnership agreements could include clauses to ensure social welfare outcomes, such as affordability and access for underserved populations, and balance the need to generate profits and sustainability.
 Proponents of this model state that this strategy could ensure that pricing is guided by drug affordability goals.

-An important challenge to scaling up this strategy is that nonprofit pharmaceutical companies may not have the expertise or financial resources to navigate clinical development activities, such as phase 3 clinical trials.
+An important challenge to scale up this strategy is that nonprofit pharmaceutical companies may not have the expertise or financial resources to navigate clinical development activities, such as phase 3 clinical trials.
 Another challenge is ensuring that a nonprofit pharmaceutical company is accountable to its core mission and will not engage in misaligned actions, such as price-gouging.
-Participation on the board of trustees by major donors and patients, who have a financial interest in drug affordability and accessibility, may mitigate this risk.6
+The participation of major donors and patients, who have a financial interest in drug affordability and accessibility, on the board of trustees may mitigate this risk.

 Medicines360 demonstrated the viability of this concept with the commercialization of its hormonal IUD in the United States.
-The product was initially launched with an \$82 million grant from a private philanthropic nonprofit.
+The product was initially launched with a \$82 million grant from a private philanthropic nonprofit.
 The total cost, including product liability insurance, of bringing the hormonal IUD to market was \$73.4 million.
 Medicines360 partnered with Actavis, a for-profit company.
 However, Medicines360 retained its rights to market the hormonal IUD at a deeply discounted price to public clinics and hospitals, such as federally qualified health centers, throughout the United States.
 Similarly, Medicines360 retained marketing rights to sell the hormonal IUD in low- and middle-income countries.

-Nonprofit pharmaceutical companies as market authorization holders with in-house manufacturing and distribution expertise
+Nonprofit pharmaceutical companies as a market authorization holder with in-house manufacturing and distribution expertise

-In this model, nonprofit pharmaceutical companies would expand their organizational capacity to manage all commercialization activities, including manufacturing and distribution.^{8,9} An important barrier to adopting this approach is the high start-up costs for new nonprofit pharmaceutical companies that do not have the ability to leverage the economies of scale of established for-profit companies.
+In this model, nonprofit pharmaceutical companies would expand their organizational capacity to manage all commercialization activities, including manufacturing and distribution.
+An important barrier to adopting this approach is the high start-up costs for new nonprofit pharmaceutical companies that do not have the ability to leverage the economies of scale of established for-profit companies.
 This is a particular problem for low-volume and new pharmaceutical products.
 One solution is for nonprofit pharmaceutical companies to modify this approach by outsourcing actual production to CMOs.
-Another solution would involve selling exclusive licensing of some products to raise start-up capital for internal commercialization of other products.8
+Another solution is the potential of selling exclusive licensing of some products to raise start-up capital for internal commercialization of other products.

-Proponents state that this strategy could be appropriate for nonprofit pharmaceutical companies that want to target drugs that are not costly to bring to market, such as old generic drugs that have low profits and experience frequent shortages.
-The ANDA process to obtain market authorization for old generic drugs is less expensive because some of the regulatory requirements can be fulfilled with existing data on efficacy and safety.
-An ASPE analysis found that the average cost to develop a generic drug was \$2.4 million (\$3.2 million in 2022 dollars) and the time required to bring the product to market was just under five years.75
+Proponents state that this strategy could be appropriate for nonprofit pharmaceutical companies that want to target drugs that are not costly to bring to market such as old generic drugs, which have low profits and experience frequent shortages.
+The abbreviated new drug application (ANDA) process to obtain market authorization for old generic drugs is less expensive because some of the regulatory requirements can be fulfilled with existing data on efficacy and safety.
+An ASPE analysis found that the average cost to develop a generic drug was \$2.4 million (\$3.2 million in 2022 dollars) and time required to bring the product to market was just under five years.